gvwilson/sensibleadventures/cloudherd/reboot.md

         get to decide who's eligible and when votes are held.
 *   Royalty own laws, which must be rented to be used.
 It's a deeply unfair system, but normal in this world.
-    *   Include one speech by Shudarga explaining this.
-*   Thokmay was assigned to Dorbu's troop (the Angry Canaries) as part of his training; they were in the field when Prince Shudarga rebelled.
+*   Thokmay was assigned to Dorbu's troop (the Angry Canaries) as part of his training; they were in the field when Shudarga rebelled.
-*   Shudarga was winning when the neighboring kingdoms stepped in (they were afraid her rebellion would spread).
-*   The combined armies broke the rebellion and drove Shudarga into the mountains.
 *   Thokmay is now trapped: he can't reveal his identity without becoming a hostage.
 Did try to sneak away once; when he was caught, Kulbinder pretended Thokmay had been trying to desert and scarred his face.
-    *   When Noxy asks about it (as they're getting to know each other), Thokmay says, "He saved my life."
-Real meaning only becomes clear after the reveal.
 *   Noxy, Sensy, and Rash are supposed to cloudherd for the first time this summer.
     *   Rash is touchy about the fact that he couldn't go last year because of his broken leg.
-    *   When the Angry Canaries arrive, most of Stale's adults are already on their way up to the ice fields to round up the clouds.
+    *   When the soldiers arrive, most of Stale's adults have already gone up to the ice fields to round up the clouds.
     *   The only people left are the children, the grandparents, and a handful of adults.
     *   So the oldest children (Noxy, Sensy, and Rash) are bossing the others around, Noxy more than most.
         *   "You're not the mayor!"
 (Sensy)
         *   "I will be one day!"
 (Noxy)

-*   The local laird (who ran away to the capital as soon as rebellion was raised) had been blocking Stale from rebuilding its fish pond by using a law governing the building of stone walls.
+*   The local *tralpa* (who ran away to the capital as soon as rebellion was raised) had been blocking Stale from rebuilding its fish pond by using a law governing the building of stone walls.
-    *   After he fled, Grappa Gas immediately began making plans to do the work.
-    *   Tries to talk soldiers into helping - Indy asks Dorbu whether there's really any point, and Dorbu's non-answer tells her that the rebellion is failing.

 *   Noxy has been having strange dreams about flying.
     *   "Normal in a girl your age with your changes coming."
 (Granna Fee)
     *   But then she mind-hears Pillow becoming agitated just before Tasteless arrives, and starts to wonder if she's going to go crazy.
     *   There are stories about cloudherds who can mind-talk without touching the clouds, and they all end with the cloudherd going mad because she can't shut out the noise.
         She uses this power to aid their escape on Big Blue.
-        *   Calls the cloud as they're running, maneuvers it into position, and they jump.

 *   Ulfmaerr is a Vaardan magician
     *   Wandered into Stale years ago
         *   Can't sleep under the same roof twice (not even a tent)